valeIT/valeIT.github.io/about/index.md

 I'm currently working full time as Freelancer, mainly developing apps for iOS, web applications (frontend and backend) and DevOps.

 I've been writing online since 2007 and had a website since 2009.
-I currently write on my [Blog](/) and occasionally on [Twitter](https://twitter.com/valentinourbano).
+I currently write on my [Blog](/), on [Learning Flutter](https://learningflutter.net), and occasionally on [Twitter](https://twitter.com/valentinourbano).

+I'm writing 200 words a day, every single day since November 2018.
+You can find most of them [here](/).

 When I have time, I work on some [personal projects](/projects) and play guitar.

-For information about professional projects check out the [work page](/work).
+For information about professional projects check out my [work page](/work).
 If you want more information or would like a copy of my CV send an email my way.

 ## Tools